 At this age your child will start to imitate you, and will enjoy hours of role playing.
 Whether it’s talking on the telephone or doing the garden, they will want to do whatever you’re doing, and you will start to see them copy your most common activities.

 For the most part, toddlers will still play by themselves, but will be happy to do it alongside others with little interaction.
 You will still be their favourite friend.

 Best Toddler Toys 1 – 3 Years

-Toddlers will still enjoy many of our best baby toys, especially music discs, musical instruments, and bath toys.
-In addition to these toys, our Top 10 Toddler Toys are:
+Toddlers will still enjoy many of our best baby toys, as well as our homemade sensory toys, especially imaginative toys, musical instruments, and bath toys.
+In addition to these, our Top Toddler Toys are:

 Exposing your child to any sort of books is a great way to develop pre-reading skills.
 They will learn how a book works, and begin to understand simple things like text going from left to right, and stories being read from front to back.

 5. Sand Toys